 Einar Survival Plan

 I should have acted earlier with my plans/suggestions to save Einar.
 The Einar survival plan was a good idea, and I think it has saved the project.
 However, I should have seen the problems earlier and I should have acted directly.
 When I joined the project I already knew it was too ambitious and over-scoped.
 This is a problem when you are on a schedule and you have to ship the product in time.

 Spreadsheets vs HackNplan

 I should have been more consistent with either HackNplan or google spreadsheets.
 When I joined the project, they were using HackNplan for their day-to-day tasks.
 However, it wasn’t being used much and it got somewhat left behind.
 This was also a big reason why there was no product backlog when I joined the project.

 Myself, I like to use google spreadsheet or Microsoft Excel, because I can make my own system that works best for me and the team I am in.
-Therefore, I wanted to disband HackNplan all together and step over to Spreadsheets.
+Therefore, I wanted to disband HackNplan altogether and step over to Spreadsheets.
 After a few months, most students didn’t use spreadsheets anymore.
 I tried to combat this by going back to HackNplan because it is more simple, therefore more likely to get picked up by the team.

 All this switching and redoing cost me so much time, which was essentially wasted.
 What I have learned is that I should stick with one planning software and stick to it.
 My preference still goes to spreadsheets.